GeeLaser/my-health-records/README.md

 Sprint 2 log:
 During sprint two Allen and I decided implementing the ability to send multiple files, do in browser file viewing, and delete files were the most crucial to add .
 We did this by using a framework called nodemailer to deal with emails and express/fs to deal with deletes/viewing.

-- Send multipl Health Records feature:
+- Send multiple Health Records feature:
   - This feature is critical to this application because in many cases a patient will need to share multiple files.
 The implementation of this requred some json formatting and creating custom messages for nodemailer to send

 - View/delete Health Records feature: